Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Scattering problem

 Figure \ref{fig10} presents the results for a domain wall with a full $\pi$ twist.
 In the rotated spin frame, the ground-state wavefunction remains close to $(\sqrt{n_0}, 0)^T$, indicating that the spin orientation does not deviate significantly from the local Zeeman field direction.
 A noticeable deviation occurs within the domain wall region, primarily due to the spin-orbit coupling in the gauge field.
-This is further corroborated by calculating the spin expectation values $S_i = \Psi_{\text{lab},0}^\dagger (\sigma_i/2) \Psi_{\text{lab},0}$ ($i=x,y,z$) in the original laboratory frame, which demonstrates a complete $\pi$ rotation of the spin texture across the wall.
-The lower panels show the scattering probabilities.
+This is further corroborated by calculating the spin expectation values $S_i = \Psi_{\text{lab},0}^\dagger (\sigma_i/2) \Psi_{\text{lab},0}$ ($i=x,y,z$) in the original laboratory frame, which demonstrates a complete $\pi$ rotation of the spin texture across the wall in the $S_z$-$S_x$ plane.
+The lower panels show the scattering coefficients.
 For energies below the Zeeman threshold, scattering occurs solely through the phonon channel.
 At small twist angles, phonons transmit almost transparently.
 As $\Theta$ increases from $0$ to $\pi$, a resonance feature emerges near $E = \hbar\Omega_0$.
-At the threshold, the particle channel opens abruptly, leading to a pronounced peak in the transmission probability into the particle mode, $|A'_5|^2$.
-The scattering spectra illustrate distinct transitions between collective (phonon) and single-particle excitations above the energy threshold.
-Figure \ref{fig10} (Bottom) shows the energy-dependent scattering probabilities for phonon and particle incidence in the range of $E \in [0.01, 2]\hbar\Omega_0$.
-In the phonon-incidence case (left panel), the phonon transmission probability $|A_1'|^2$ approaches unity in the low-energy limit and decreases monotonically with increasing energy, while the phonon reflection probability $|A_2|^2$ rises correspondingly from near zero.
-For $ E > \hbar\Omega_0 $, the particle transmission probability $|A_5'|^2$ shows a monotonically decreasing trend, while the particle reflection probability $|A_6|^2$ remains close to zero throughout the entire energy range.
-In the case of particle incidence (right panel), the particle reflection probability $|A_6|^2$ is relatively large when $E \approx \hbar\Omega_0$, and it quickly decreases with energy.
-For energies $E > \hbar\Omega_0$, the phonon transmission probability $|A'_1|^2$ increases monotonically with energy, indicating that the incident particle is capable of exciting phonon modes at higher energies.
-Moreover, the phonon reflection probability remains nearly zero throughout the entire energy range.
+Above the threshold, the particle channel opens, leading to a finite transmission coefficient into the particle mode, $T_{\text{PT}}$.
+Figure \ref{fig10} (Bottom) shows the energy-dependent scattering coefficients for phonon and particle incidence in the range of $E \in [0.01, 2]\hbar\Omega_0$.
+In the phonon-incidence case (left panel), the phonon transmission coefficient $T_{\text{PN}}$ approaches unity in the low-energy limit and decreases monotonically with increasing energy, while the phonon reflection coefficients $R_{\text{PN}}$ rises correspondingly from near zero.
+This confirms the anomalous tunneling phenomenon, in which elementary excitations in a BEC transmit through a potential barrier with probability one in the low-energy limit \cite{Kovrizhin2001,Kagan2003,Danshita2006,Tsuchiya2008,Watabe2008,Watabe2012,Watabe2015,Watabe2011,Watabe2011a,Watabe2011b,Kato2008}.
+This effect has been observed in both one-component and multi-component BECs across various types of barriers.
+In the zero-energy limit, the excitations correspond to the Nambu-Goldstone mode and become identical to the condensate particles themselves.
+Consequently, their wave function extends across both sides of the barrier, leading to perfect transmission.
+In spin-1 system, besides the anomalous tunneling mode, there is a transverse mode with perfect reflection in the low-energy limit \cite{Watabe2012}.
+For $E > \hbar\Omega_0$, the particle transmission coefficient $T_{\text{PT}}$ exhibits a nonmonotonic behavior and is comparable to the phonon transmission coefficient, while the particle reflection coefficient $R_{\text{PT}}$ remains close to zero throughout the entire energy range.
+In the case of particle incidence (right panel), the particle reflection coefficient $R_{\text{PT}}$ is relatively large when $E \approx \hbar\Omega_0$, and it quickly decreases with energy.
+For energies $E > \hbar\Omega_0$, the phonon transmission coefficient $T_{\text{PN}}$ exhibits nonmonotonic behavior and is comparable to the particle transmission coefficient, indicating that incident particles can excite phonon modes at higher energies.
+Moreover, the phonon reflection coefficient remains near zero throughout the entire energy range.